ComposableFi/whitepaper/whitepaper.md

 In a dense graph, the number of edges connecting the vertices grows quadratically.
 We also need to consider the mutating and changing nature of blockchain ecosystems: new versions of protocols can be deployed, old bridges might drop support, new tokens can be added, etc.

-Given the magnitude and dynamic essence of the task, and the volatile prices we face, finding the optimal route for a given trade is not in the reach of most of the users.
+Given the magnitude and dynamic essence of the task and the volatile prices we face, finding the optimal route for a given trade is not in most users' reach.
-The problem can be seen as an instance of the Travelling salesman problem [@Gavish1978TheProblems] or the Minimum-cost flow problem [@Orlin1988AAlgorithm], with the component of changing networks and the requirement of on-chain validity.
+The problem is the Travelling salesman problem [@Gavish1978TheProblems] or the Minimum-cost flow problem [@Orlin1988AAlgorithm], with the component of changing networks the requirement of on-chain validity.
 The users need to be guaranteed they got the best possible path.
-To accomplish all this, we require complex algorithms (e.g: [@Feigenbaum2005ARouting]) and dedicated heuristics.
+We require complex algorithms (e.g.: [@Feigenbaum2005ARouting]) and dedicated heuristics to accomplish all this.

 One exciting application for this execution layer is cross-chain fee management.
 Our infrastructure as a whole intends to support a network of blockchain networks, meaning that there will be multiple potential pathways to the same destination.
 In this scenario, without a tool to do so for them, users would have to pathfind the most efficient and compliant route for value packets.
-Users may need to prioritize efficiency if the pathway must be especially liquid or secure, or if a specific regulatory requirement must be enforced (such as know your customer/anti-money laundering requirements, abbreviated KYC/AML).
+Users may need to prioritize efficiency if the pathway must be predominantly liquid or secure or if a specific regulatory requirement must be enforced (know your customer/anti-money laundering requirements, abbreviated KYC/AML).
-Therefore, the routing process would be both incredibly important and very time-intensive.
+Therefore, the routing process would be both critical and very time-intensive.
-Our pathway execution layer will make this process simple for users and enable them to customize which parameter they want to optimize for when completing a given transaction.
+Our pathway execution layer will simplify this process and enable users to customize which parameter they want to optimize for when completing a given transaction.

 Our routing layer will abstract and simplify the route algorithms through a clean and straightforward interface.
 To decentralize our solution and increase the transparency of DeFi projects, we also plan to include the following services and parties within our solution.